What Does Blue Cheese Taste Like?

 Blue cheeses are a particularly stimulating flavour of cheese.
 Basically, they have a spicy and slightly salty taste, but not the spiciness taste of red pepper.
 If you are unfamiliar with the taste of blue mold, try mixing it with cream first.
 A cream sauce will ease the sharp flavour of the blue cheese and make it more palatable at first.
 You can also use it to make a dipping sauce to eat together with meat.

 Blue cheese is compatible with wines.
-British Stilton goes well with dark wine, while French Roquefort is often served with sweet dessert wines.
+British Stilton goes well with red wine, while French Roquefort is often served with sweet dessert wines.
 Italian gorgonzola and honey are seen as the ‘absolute compatibility’.
+For more tips, check our guide on the best cheese and wine pairings.